DOI-ONRR/blog-nrrd/src/pages/accessibility/index.md

 We’re steadily making progress towards getting all of our documents 508 compliant.
 It seemed like an insurmountable challenge, but with a little bit of prioritization and coordination, we’re chipping away at the incompliant debt we had accumulated.

-We'd also like to thank our DOI colleagues, Sid Sharma and Regina Wendling from the department 508 compliance team for all their help.
+We'd also like to thank our DOI colleagues, Sid Sharma and Regina Wendling, from the department 508 compliance team for all their help.